 - Students are expected to practice with the Home Teacher 6 or 7 days a week.
 “Only practice on the days that you eat,” says Dr. Suzuki.

 - Just as we listen daily to learn our native language, so we listen daily to the Suzuki recordings in order to learn the music by ear before we ever play it.
+The first pieces are learned by ear.
+When the student can play Twinkle with eyes closed in tune with a beautiful tone, this means the ear/auditory center is able to guide the right and left hands.
+The eyes can then be used to learn to read music.

 - The Home teacher attends weekly lessons and biweekly Suzuki group classes with the child.
 We don’t learn to speak by talking to ourselves; in the same way, the interactive nature of Suzuki group classes are a vital part of the Suzuki education.
 We use games and interactive activities to learn how to make music together.
 We like to have fun learning!